The mesenchymal cell-specific proteome

 Fibroblasts

-As shown in Table 1, 403 genes are elevated in fibroblasts compared to other cell types.
-Fibroblasts are found ubiquitously throughout the body except for the brain.
-They are the main and prototypic mesenchymal cell type that produces collagen fibers, glycosaminoglycans, reticular and elastic fibers, which constitute the basic structural framework of connective tissue.
-Besides their structural function in extracellular matrix synthesis, they also play a critical role in the response to a tissue injury such as immune response and wound healing.
+As shown in the table, 425 genes show elevated expression in fibroblasts compared to other cell types.
 An example of a protein with elevated expression in fibroblasts is platelet derived growth factor receptor alpha (PDGFRA), which is a receptor located on the surface of a wide range of cell types including fibroblasts.
 Another example is lumican(LUM), a class II small leucine-rich proteoglycan that is a principal component of the cornea but ubiquitously expressed in most mesenchymal tissues.

 LUM - skin